Drix10/ml-videos/night_hunt/README.md

 ## If it gets stuck

-It unsticks itself: 30 stalled generations triggers `[autobar]`, which drops the bar to already-beaten fitness (median of recent bests, snapped down to a multiple of 25).
+It unsticks itself: 15 slow generations triggers `[shake]`, 30 flat ones triggers `[autobar]`, which drops the bar to already-beaten fitness (median of recent bests, snapped down to a multiple of 25).
 Falling `lost-mean` in the console means it's learning.
 Interrupted? `RESUME=1 python main.py` picks up where it died.
 Fresh physics change?
 Delete `checkpoints/` and `logs/fitness.csv` and restart clean so old walls don't linger.